space-code/flare/Sources/Flare/Flare.docc/Articles/perform-purchase.md

 The fetch method sends a request to the App Store, which retrieves the products if they are available.
 The productIDs parameter takes the product ids, which should be given from the App Store.

 > important: Before attempting to add a payment always check if the user can actually make payments.
-The Flare does it under the hood, if a user cannot make payments, you will get an ``IAPError`` with the value ``IAPError/paymentNotAllowed``.
+The Flare does it under the hood, if a user cannot make payments, you will get an ``IAPError/paymentNotAllowed``.

 ```swift
 Flare.shared.fetch(productIDs: ["product_id"]) { result in